sskewer/Modmail-Plugins/README.md

 ***

-### Plugin List
+<p align="center"><strong>Plugin List</strong>
-This table provides information about each plugin: name, usage and last update and installation command.
+This table provides information about each plugin: name, usage and last update and installation command.</p>
 |    Name   |   Usage   |  Last update |
 |     --    |     --    |       --     |
 |Power Level|Add your power level on Save the World (Fortnite) to your Discord nickname.| 10th April 2020|